the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a bug where resizing browser window caused Week View header to expand its height
 * Bug - Fixed a bug with the tooltip improperly HTML escaping characters twice
 * Bug - Fixed issues with allday multiday events in Week View when Week Starts On was changed (Thanks to Mark Root-Wiley for reporting this)
+* Bug - Fixed related events tooltip
+* Bug - Fixed Tooltip to allow translations on recurring events
+* Bug - Fixed the recurring query logic, now only applied to the correct places, widgets are safe again!
+* Tweak - Improved the iCal exporting to follow RFC 5545 Standards
+* Tweak - Improved Google Maps to prevent 0,0 coordinates to be saved
+* Tweak - Improved Map View to prevent category search to show event from outside of the current category
 * Tweak - Existing all day events will now adjust properly when the EOD cutoff is changed
 * Tweak - Updated tooltip positioning logic for week view to account for more edge cases
 * Tweak - Updated week view to better handle very short events and long titles
 * Tweak - Ensured all non critical vendor files will not end up bundled in the final plugin zip
 * Tweak - Scheduled task responsible for generating recurring events is now removed when the plugin is deactivated
 * Tweak - Added some changelog formatting enhancements after seeing keepachangelog.com :)
 * Tweak - Removed some unnecessary variable logic from some templates
 * Tweak - Improved the recurring event user interface in relation to events ending after "x" cycles
 * Tweak - Updated the mini-calendar widget to match the list widget styling
 * Tweak - More robust activation and deactivation methods